Silly Street: Silly Fun for All Ages

 The kids loved drawing cards that allow them to decide who moves… but their favorite part was watching the grownups make fools of themselves.

 The biggest drawback for our family is that four tokens were not enough.
 We supplemented with a pawn from another game, but it would be nice if more were included.
 Stretching Silly Street out to support more players would be as simple as adding a couple more tokens.

 Silly Street is a fun game to get your whole family interacting, and it’s especially good for families that have a toddler or preschooler.
 We recommend playing a quick game after dinner.
-Pick it up at Amazon or Target and check PlaySillyStreet.com for more ideas on building character through play.
+Look for it at your local toy store and check PlaySillyStreet.com for more ideas on building character through play.